 Sir Ernest Shackleton’s recruitment ad for the 1914 South Pole Expedition

 Research projects in my lab are largely computational, and students are expected to be able to perform data analysis and computer programming.
-If you are interested in working in my lab, you should have taken or consider taking related courses such as Evolutionary Genetics (447:386) and Quantitative Biology and Bioinformatics (447:302).
+If you are interested in working in my lab, you should have taken or consider taking the Quantitative Biology and Bioinformatics (447:302) and/or the Computational Genetics for Big Data (447:303) You also should consider learning some programming skills (e.g. python).
 A commitment of a minimum of nine hours per week for one year is required.
 To apply please send a copy of your transcript and a brief statement of research interest to Dr. Xing.

-I am a member of the joint Graduate Programs in Molecular Biosciences.
-Graduate students who are interested in human genomic as well as evolutionary biology are encouraged to inquiry the possibility of joining the lab.
+I am a member of the Graduate Program in Molecular Biosciences and the Graduate Program in Quantitative Biomedicine.
+Graduate students who are interested in human genomics as well as evolutionary biology are encouraged to inquiry the possibility of joining the lab.

 We are always interested in postdoctoral researchers who are passionate about human genomics.
 The candidate will work on projects related to the understanding of human genomic variation using high-throughput sequencing data.
 The candidate will also have opportunities to work on projects related to human evolution and disease-gene identification.